coreos/coreos-assembler/docs/gangplank/usage.md

 ```

-The JobSpec defines discrete, units of work as a "stage".
+The JobSpec defines discrete units of work as a "stage".
 Each stage supports few options:

 - id: the name of the stage; must be unique
 - command: a list of commands to execute